 19. She remained active in the Gone With the Wind community, attending conventions, parades and other events.
 Throughout her life she stayed in touch with many of the film's cast and crew, and had spoken to Olivia de Havilland just days before her death.

-20. Memorial services are planned for Cammie King Conlon on the West Coast in Fort Bragg and Los Angeles, and in Marietta, Georgia, home of the Gone With the Wind Museum.
+20. Memorial services are planned for Conlon in Los Angeles and in Marietta, Ga., home of the Gone With the Wind Museum.